APPENDIX - Fringe Spacing Geometry Module

 \[ d \approx 0.866\,\lambda. \]

 Important: The crossing angle \(\theta \approx 70.4°\) is derived from geodetic bearings (ENE proxy at 79.3° and Erin-sector proxy at 149.7° from the WTC; difference = 70.4°).
 The ENE proxy bearing is fixed.
-The 149.7° Erin bearing is a proxy anchor for the Erin-sector arrival direction — reproducible from an Erin-sector proxy point (e.g., ~35°N, 70°W) but not currently traceably sourced to a specific storm-track fix inside the dossier.
+The 149.7° Erin bearing is carried here as a proxy anchor for the Erin-sector arrival direction — reproducible from an Erin-sector proxy point (e.g., ~35°N, 70°W) and to be explicitly source-indexed in the dossier audit trail rather than treated as a tuned value.
 The model may use an effective scattering centroid with offset Δθ; Δθ is uncertainty to propagate, not tune (see sensitivity analysis in Section 4.1).

 3. Reverse calculation: “What frequency gives a fringe spacing comparable to feature scale \(d\)?”